 * Only includes 2020 graduates who took the STB comprehensive exams in February 2021 (4 of 7).
 MDiv comprehensive exam was waived due to the pandemic.

-Retention and Graduation Rates: The MDiv Program is a five-year program that includes a one-year Pastoral internship (Table 1).
-Graduation rate is calculated from the entering Theology I cohort.
+Retention and Graduation Rates: The MDiv graduation rate is calculated using the entering Theology I cohort (Table 1).
 This accounts for those who graduated, discerned out, or transferred to other institutions.

 Benchmark: According to CARA’s Catholic Ministry Formation Enrollment: Statistical Overview (June 2019), the average retention rate of seminarian’s over the last ten years was 76%.

 - 2016-2017 cohort - four out of eleven (36%) seminarians completed the program in an average of 5.0 years (+/- 0 SD).